openp2p-cn/openp2p/README.md

 Here's an example of remote work: connecting to an office Windows computer at home.
 (Another quick started vedio https://www.bilibili.com/video/BV1Et4y1P7bF/)
 ### 1.Register
-Go to <https://console.openp2p.cn> register a new user
+Go to <https://console.openp2p.cn> register a new user using email

    ![image](/doc/images/register_en.png)
 ### 2.Install
-Download on local and remote computers and double-click to run, one-click installation
+Download on local and remote computers and double-click to run, one-click installation (Windows user, please do not modify the file name after downloading in the browser!!!)

    ![image](/doc/images/install_en.png)